What this FAQ covers:

 Ideally, students will use all of this information to prepare for their second quiz attempt.

 Detailed quiz results

 You can now view the exact questions that individual students receive on each quiz attempt, the answer choices they selected, and whether each student was graded correct, partially correct or incorrect on each question.
-You can also see the specific concept to which the question is mapped; each concept corresponds to an enabling outcome or a reading.
+You can also see the specific section and skill to which the question is mapped.
+Each concept corresponds to an enabling outcome or a reading.